 One day, after not checking his Porsche for months, he decided to take his car for a drive.
 I was with him in the garage when he flipped open the canvas cover and went, "What's that smell?
 And what're those black pellets in the back?
 Rats?
 Rats?
 Rats!
 We have rats!"

 That same day, he went to Home Depot and bought an arsenal of rat poison and rat traps which he scattered throughout the house and garage.
 He spent a fortune getting his Porsche Replica (which by this time I called the "Whore") thoroughly cleaned off the rat turds and pee smell.

 There is no need here to elaborate on the gory sights of rats caught in traps and the awful smell that started to seep out of the upstairs crawl space.
 We got rid of the rats.

 What remained was my husband's realization that the car was sitting unused in the garage.
 He tried to sell it, but the best offer he got was $5,000, less than half what he'd pumped into the car.
 Before he did any thing foolish, I told him I could sell it.
 My book business had an Ebay Store, and I figured if I could sell books, I could sell a car.

 I posted it right around Christmas.
 I took nice pictures of the car, shining bright red, just gorgeous.
-My ad mentioned it was a replica of Jimmy Dean's famous car, Porsche 550 Spyder; and after describing it I talked about how the original car had been the one which crashed on State Route 66, killing him.
+My ad mentioned it was a replica of James Dean's famous car, Porsche 550 Spyder; and after describing it I talked about how the original car had been the one which crashed on State Route 66, killing him.

 The Ebay listing was for 10 days - enough time for people to notice the car.
 For the first few days, nothing happened.
 On the third day, I got an email from a irate man who basically said, "You fool, he didn't die in a Porsche 550 Spyder, it was a Porsche 356 Speedster."